D1. Data Literacy

 Strategy 4 - Checking the Accuracy of a Graph

 I find that the graph is misleading because the values on the scale do not start at 0, which changes the slope of the curve.
-The graph on the left gives the impression that there are a considerable number of students having two and three responsabilities and that there are very few students having only one responsibility In addition, I can observe that the number of students doing two responsabilities is about half of the students with three responsibilities.
-I create a new graph to compare them.
+The graph on the left gives the impression that there are a considerable number of students having two and three responsibilities and that there are very few students having only one responsibility.
+I observe that the number of students with two responsibilities is approximately half of the number of students with three responsibilities.
+I created a new graph to compare them.
 I start with the value "0" on the y axis.

 Example 2